We are now accepting applications for online After-School and Weekend Workshops. Click here to learn more.

-This hands-on camp is structured for people with little or no experience in screenwriting.
+This hands-on camp is structured to benefit students of any experience level.
 The course introduces students to the craft and tools of dramatic film writing.
-Students spend an average of 24 hours per week in class, and 8-16 hours per week in supervised writing labs.
+Students spend an average of 24 hours per week in class, and eight to 16 hours per week in supervised writing labs.
 In some locations, students have the opportunity to write and shoot a group project.
 The final project can take the shape of a rough draft of a feature film, a draft of a shootable short, or an outline and treatment of a feature or TV project.

-Students are required to do a significant amount of writing in the evenings and weekends to complete the ambitious goals of the course.
+Students are required to do a significant amount of writing in the evenings and weekends to complete the ambitious goals of this camp.
 All students learn an enormous amount in a short time.
 Teens students who complete the program are provided with ample knowledge and experience to decide whether to continue their creative studies in college and beyond.

 To get a sense of what students will learn in the screenwriting camp, here is a sampling of the screenwriting courses they will take.

 - Story Generation: This is a first-week class in which students present a variety of film ideas and choose one to write for the rest of the course.

 - Writing Workshop: This is a student-driven class in which treatments, scenes, and outlines are evaluated and critiqued.